flamsanct/flamsanct.github.io/org/README.md

 The truly unique aspect of an on-chain DAO owning an on-chain virtual world is that one becomes an inextricable part of the other.
 Rather than an on-chain game that just so happens to be owned by a DAO, we could instead recognize this to be a singular on-chain world that is owned and operated by its players.
 It accomplishes this via governance mechanics that  are as native to the world as any other mechanic.

 For example, we'll talk later about a "working group" called the Council, a type of oversight committee for the DAO.
 Fleet Commander has been "reporting to the Council" from the start of the project from a lore perspective.
 "The Council" could theoretically exist in-game in some form or another.
-Voting on proposals occurs in the "Parliament" in the lore, which could also theoretically actually exist in-game.
+Voting on proposals occurs in the "Parliament" in the lore, which could also theoretically actually exist in-game -- certainly via an in-game interface.

 The point is that all the qualities that apply to the virtual world can also apply to the DAO, since they are one in the same.
 The DAO aspect of this world has the *potential* to be just as fun, immersive, and intrinsicially gamified as any other part of it.
 The "organization" in our "decentralized autonomous organization" could be said to live and operate in the world it owns and builds -- a decentralized autonomous *world*.